robert2100-08-16/Mars/Habitats/MarsGummiHaus/publish/SPRINT_RESULTS.md

 ## Sprint 4: Veröffentlichungsvorbereitung
 - Alle finalen Dateien im Ordner `publish` abgelegt.
 - Dokumente bereit für Upload auf Zenodo und Verknüpfung mit englischer Folgepublikation.

+---
+**License:** CC BY 4.0
+**Disclaimer:** Portions of this document were generated with the assistance of GPT-4.
+The information is provided "as is" without warranty of any kind.
+All trademarks are property of their respective owners.